Broken garage door cable?

 A few different things can go wrong with garage door cables.
 For one thing, some cables have been known to get wound around the drum incorrectly so that the door becomes jammed, often drooping on one side, or the door will catch as it is being lowered.
 Cables have also been known to become completely unwound from the drum and will need to be reconnected.
 Sometimes the pulleys can get worn out.
 When this happens, the cable won’t slip through as smoothly, and you’ll again notice that your door becomes stuck or cocked to one side.
 If this is the case, the pulleys will need to be replaced.

 Garage door cables can and do break on occasion.
 One reason the cable might break is simply age.
 Cables experience wear and tear just like any other working part.
 Over time, the cables can weaken and eventually snap.
 Garage door cables also break because of rust.
 Rust can corrode the cable, and unless you catch it in time, the rust will have eaten through the cable.
-Fraying is another problem that causes garage door cables to snap.
-Picture a rope.
-Rope is made up of smaller pieces of rope twisted together to make a thicker cord.
-Garage door cables work the same way.
+Fraying is another problem that causes broken garage door cables.
+Picture a rope, made up of smaller pieces of rope twisted together to make a thicker cord, garage door cables work the same way.
 A lot of little wire cables are wound together to make a stronger, thicker cable.
 If one of these little cables breaks, it could fray the other little cables around it until the whole thing eventually snaps.
-No matter the cause, a broken cable is a big problem and warrants a call to a certified garage door repairman.
+No matter the cause, a broken cable is a big problem and warrants a call to a certified garage door professional.

 How can you prevent breaking a garage door cable?

-f you want to take care of your garage door and do a little preventative maintenance on your garage door cables, you should have a working knowledge of what these components look like.
+Taking care of your garage door includes doing a little preventative maintenance on your garage door cables, so you should have a working knowledge of what these components look like.
 Garage door cables are determined on two things, the weight of the door and how long the cable should be.
 The heavier your garage door, like one made of wood, the thicker the cable you need.
 Heavier garage doors obviously need stronger springs, which in turn require a thicker cable.
 The length of the garage door cable is determined by the kind of spring system you have for your garage door.
 Since the torsion spring system is only one or two springs at the top of the garage door, this type of spring takes a shorter cable.
 Extension spring systems require a much longer cable, one that runs from the bottom of the garage door all the way up to the top on both sides.
 Both cable types wrap around a drum at the top on each side as the garage door opens.

 Inspect your garage door cables often for fraying or kinks.
 Don’t forget to inspect the pulleys as well, as they can get worn out.
 If you find an area that is frayed, follow the cable’s path to see what could be causing the damage.
 There might be something sticking out that is damaging the cable, and you can remove the protrusion before it causes further damage.
 Keeping your cables clean is important to their health, as well.
 Remove any debris and keep your cables free of lubricants since they can attract dirt and grime, which can eventually cause your cables to stop working properly.

 If you find yourself with a broken garage door cable, it’s a good idea to leave your garage door alone until a professional arrives to fix the issue.
-Opening and closing a garage door with a broken cable could cause more damage to the door, resulting in a more expensive repairman visit.
-No matter the level of the damage, you should definitely leave it up to a professional to avoid any injury.
+Opening and closing a garage door with a broken cable could cause more damage to the door, resulting in a more expensive repairman visit, and the possibility for injury.
+No matter the level of the damage, you should definitely leave it up to a professional to avoid injury at any cost.